Bubekk/ManiMinder/README.md

 # ManiMinder

 ManiMinder is an application designed to assist professionals such as beauticians and nail stylists.
 It helps them manage their shopping lists for beauty products by providing reminders based on predefined expiration dates.
 With ManiMinder, users can easily keep track of product details, such as brand, price, and the date of the last purchase.
+And that is only first funcionality by now.

 ## Features